-A certified transcript will be provided to a student who withdraws which will include hours for which the school has been compensated.
-For the purposes of transfer or graduation, hours will not be released by the school until all monies owed to the institution have been paid and all academic requirements pertaining to those hours have been completed.
+An unoffical certified transcript will be provided to a student who withdraws which will include hours that the school has been compensated for.
+For the purposed of transfer or graduation, hours will not be released by the school until all monies owed to the institution have been paid and all academic requirements pertaining to those hours have been completed.